Allo Pricing Explained: Plans, Costs, and Features

 When comparing Allo with other cloud phone systems, it’s clear Ringover offers a transparent alternative, with pricing published in pounds and a feature set designed for sales, support, recruitment, and customer-facing teams.
 That clarity matters.
 When a provider does not publish a full GBP pricing table, buyers have to account for currency conversion, VAT treatment, foreign exchange movement, billing terms, and feature availability before they can compare platforms fairly.

 Allo may be suitable for small teams that want an AI-enabled business phone system, but its pricing visibility is limited when compared with providers that publish local pricing.
 Ringover gives businesses a clearer view of costs from the start.
 Its pricing begins with Talk from £15 per user per month on annual billing, or £24 per user per month on monthly billing, excluding taxes.
-The Smart plan starts from £17 per user per month annually, or £24 monthly, and includes a local number from 43 countries, unlimited calls to 110 destinations, call logs and recordings, IVR and call forwarding, plus call and voicemail transcription and AI-generated call summaries [6].
+The Talk plan starts from £17 per user per month annually, or £24 monthly, and includes a local number from 43 countries, unlimited calls to 110 destinations, call logs and recordings, IVR and call forwarding, plus call and voicemail transcription and AI-generated call summaries [6].
+Plus, the Talk plan has a three-user minimum, as opposed to Allo’s one-user maximum on its Solo plan.

 For growing teams, Ringover’s Business plan starts from £32 per user per month annually, or £47 per user per month on monthly billing, excluding taxes.
 This tier adds local or mobile numbers from 65 countries, text message campaigns, CRM, ATS and helpdesk integrations, advanced IVR, analytics and coaching, and the Power Dialler.
 For UK teams that need predictable budgeting, this kind of published GBP pricing is useful.
 It makes it easier to compare monthly spend, understand which features are included, and decide whether a plan can support the business as call volumes increase.